JKagiDesignsEng/jkd-toolkit/README.md

 - DISM image checks and RestoreHealth (optional `/LimitAccess`)
 - Check disk (chkdsk)

+Disk tools (new in v2):

+- Format Disks: Opens Windows Disk Management so you can partition, format, or prepare drives manually.
+The toolkit does not perform destructive formatting directly; use Disk Management or dedicated imaging tools for destructive operations.
+- Clone Disk: Provides a guided flow to create a VHD/VHDX using `disk2vhd` (Sysinternals) when available, or shows guidance to use Clonezilla for full device-to-device cloning.
+The button prompts for destination and requires confirmation before running elevated commands.
+Full device cloning is destructive — double-check targets and backups.
+- Create Recovery: Launches the Windows Recovery Drive creation tool (`recoverydrive.exe`) or opens the Settings > Recovery page so you can create a USB recovery drive.
+Requires a USB drive and explicit confirmation in the system tool.
+- Use Recovery: Opens Settings > Recovery so you can boot from or apply existing recovery media.

 Networking (examples):

 - Ping: `Test-Connection -ComputerName <target> -Count 4`